fluree/docs.flur.ee/src/content/0.9.1/docs/examples/cryptocurrency.md

 ### Schema

-The first step is to create a `crypto` collection with the attributes `crypto/balance`, which tracks the amount of currency each user has, `crypto/user`, which references a database `_user`, and `crypto/walletName`, which is a unique name for the entity.
+The first step is to create a `crypto` collection with the attributes `crypto/balance`, which tracks the amount of currency each user has, `crypto/user`, which references a ledger `_user`, and `crypto/walletName`, which is a unique name for the entity.

 ```all
 [{